Treatment algorithm

 Consider –

-trigger-point and/or facet joint injections
+trigger-point and/or facet joint injection

 Additional treatment recommended for SOME patients in selected patient group